Popular

 When an employer puts out a job offer, it's going to be to someone they believe is committed to the job—not to someone who's simply looking to fill in an employment gap until a more fitting job comes along.
 Any reasonable job seeker wouldn't present such a front, but sometimes casual conversation can lead you to say things that are better off unsaid.

 Avoid talking about challenges in your job search or how you were looking for a job in fashion marketing, but somehow you're now applying for this job in healthcare marketing.
-It brings to question if you're really interested in the job the employer has to offer.
+It brings into question if you're really interested in the job the employer has to offer.

-Also, avoid talking about any long-distance relationships and try not to mention that your spouse and kids remain in another state.
+Also, avoid talking about any long-distance relationships, and try not to mention that your spouse and kids remain in another state.
 The employer will question if your personal situation may impact your job loyalty down the road if a relocation package is not going to be a part of the offer.
 And if they ask where you want to be in three years, answer with a position that corresponds with their growth opportunities.

 3. Bad Talk